tfpf/pysorteddict/docs/documentation.md

 </details>

-`SortedDict` may be imported explicitly:
+`SortedDict` is a thread-unsafe sorted dictionary.
+It may be imported explicitly:

 ```python
 from pysorteddict import SortedDict